It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 And this is characterised with some of the best sunrises in Australia.

-With the lighthouse being on the easternmost point of Australia’s mainland, there’s absolutely nothing obscuring the view of the sun rising over the calm azure waters of the Pacific.
+With the Byron Bay lighthouse being on the most eastern point of Australia’s mainland, there’s absolutely nothing obscuring the view of the sun rising over the calm azure waters of the Pacific.

 And there are many more points scattered all around the town that are just as amazing as the lighthouse.